-Recovery Network of Programs (RNP) is a non-profit social service agency that has been providing critical recovery care and support services to the Greater Bridgeport Community for nearly 50 years.
+Recovery Network of Programs (RNP) is a non-profit social service agency that has been providing critical recovery care and support services to the Greater Bridgeport Community for 50 years.
 Our dedicated staff is experienced in delivering inclusive care that is held to the highest standards of respect, integrity, and excellence.

 At RNP, we understand that the road to recovery is different for each individual.
 Whether you or someone you know is struggling with substance abuse, mental health, or behavioral health, we tailor our holistic service offerings to meet the personal needs of each client, providing integrated support through every stage of recovery.
 Regardless of race, gender, age, sexual identity, gender expression, sexual orientation, or financial status, we are here to provide a safe and healing environment for all.

 The heart of our organization, CCIH provides expanded access to integrated care, including medical, mental health, and substance abuse services.
 As part of CCIH, clients are able to receive the progressive help they need with referrals to our other applicable programs.

 Our two medicated assisted treatment clinics provide critical services to those experiencing opioid use disorder through the carefully monitored administration of methadone and buprenorphine.

 Our medically monitored residential detoxification unit provides a safe and considerate place for individuals struggling with addiction.

 Two of our 28-day residential rehabilitation programs that offer intensive treatment for adult men and women.